-Abstract: This paper uses two nationally representative household surveys, the Current Population Survey (1979-2017) and the Survey of Income and Program Participation (1984-2013), to establish the existence and cyclical pattern of downward nominal wage rigidity in the United States.
-The distribution of individual workers' year-over-year changes in nominal hourly wages has a large spike at zero and is asymmetric, with many more wage increases than cuts.
-The distribution also exhibits a notable cyclical pattern: the share of workers with no wage changes, which accounts for the spike at zero, has greater countercyclical fluctuations compared to the share of workers with wage cuts.
-This finding, which is novel in the literature, suggests that downward nominal wage rigidity exists, with potentially important implications for fluctuations in employment.
-A recent study (Beraja, Hurst, and Ospina 2018) finds a positive correlation between state-level changes in nominal wage are rather flexible.
-However, I show that changes in the share of workers with no wage changes are in fact negatively correlated with changes in employment.
-I therefore argue that Beraja et al.'s finding is still consistent with downward nominal wage rigidity.
-Finally, I compare heterogeneous agent models with five different wage-setting schemes-perfectly flexible, Calvo, long-term contracts, menu costs, and downward nominal wage rigidity-and show that only the model with downward nominal wage rigidity is consistent with the empirical findings regarding the shape and cyclicality of the wage change distribution.
+Abstract: This paper uses the US nationally representative household survey, the Current Population Survey (1979-2017) and the Survey of Income and Program Participation (1984-2013), to establish the existence and cyclical pattern of downward nominal wage rigidity in the United States.
+The distribution of year-over-year changes in nominal hourly wages of individual workers, which is highly asymmetric with a large spike at zero-changes and fewer wage cuts than increases, also exhibits a notable cyclical pattern.
+The share of workers with no wage changes, which corresponds to the spike at zero, has greater countercyclical fluctuations compared to the share of workers with wage cuts.
+During recessions, employment as well as the share of workers with wage increases decline, both moving pro-cyclically.
+On the other hand, among the workers without wage increases, 67% of them experience no wage change, showing a larger countercyclical movement compared to the share of workers with wage cuts.
+This finding, previously unnoted in the literature on nominal wage rigidity, suggests downward nominal wage rigidity and its importance during recessions, with implications for employment.
+Under this light, I provide a different interpretation of the findings by Beraja, Hurst, and Ospina (2018), who argue wages are rather flexible using state-level wage variations.
+I show that US states with the greatest decline in employment during the Great Recession experienced the largest increases in the share of workers with no wage changes suggesting that wages are rather inflexible.
+To fix ideas, I compare heterogeneous agent models with five different wage-setting schemes-perfectly flexible, Calvo, long-term contracts, menu costs, and downward nominal wage rigidity- and show that only the model with downward nominal wage rigidity is consistent with the empirical findings regarding the shape and cyclicality of the wage change distribution.